alanponce/website/content/publication/journal-article/index.md

 ---

 {{% alert note %}}
-Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
+Click the *Cite* button above to import publication metadata into their reference management software.
 {{% /alert %}}

 {{% alert note %}}